 |006||Source, navigate, select, retrieve, evaluate, manipulate and manage information from a variety of sources||T|

 T - Transferable skills

 Overall student workload

 Personal Tutorial Hours: 5

 The learning and teaching strategy is designed to:

 Enable students to develop their own critical reasoning and skills within a supported environment, and to build upon aspects of Digital Media Arts already taught.

 The learning and teaching methods include:

-- Tutorials x 14 (mandatory) per student – approx 30 mins per week, including discussion of the progress of the work and the final dissertation.
+- Individual tutorials (average 4-6 hrs mandatory) per student, to be arranged with supervisors– including discussion of the progress of the work and the final dissertation.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.